What it's about

 3. select a type and a cause for each failure

 4. if required, take a photo of the findings directly, edit it on site and comment on it

 5. analyze failure types and causes after completion of the job

 6. benchmark failure statistics across products, shifts, etc.

-The worker conducting the job first selects the production order on the tablet, laptop or smartphone.
+The worker conducting the quality control check first selects the production order on the tablet, laptop or smartphone.
 The measured failure number by the quality inspector automatically triggers a selection of possible failure types, for which images can be easily and quickly captured, measured values returned and comments added.
 Quality findings are thus recorded in real time.
 Quality managers can access the results of inspections across sites ad hoc in the live dashboard, analyze them and, if necessary, react immediately.
 In case of findings, quality managers are permanently able to act and problems are solved faster.

 Conclusion: A static inspection sheet becomes an integrated quality tool

 When implementing the check sheet with Operations1, the input of all failure-related information of the respective production order can be evaluated in real time via the analysis dashboard.
 An export of all generated data to Power BI is also possible automatically.
 By that, failure types are matched with failure causes and can be discussed in comprehensive comparative analyses.
 Non-value-adding steps such as manual transfers of data or media are eliminated.
 The potential can be fully leveraged thanks to the digital check sheet.
 Failure rates can be fundamentally reduced.
 Thus, the digital check sheet represents an important pillar of effective and dynamic failure management.
 A simple step towards continuous improvement through a powerful, digital as well as simple quality tool.

 You would like to digitise your check sheets?